koding/kdlearn/guides/getting-started-ruby.md

   "Hello World, from Sinatra!"
 end
 ```

-Be sure that this may not work on Koding so you may need to add this line ``` require 'rubygems' ``` to the top of the current code.

 Now run it just like before, and visit it in your browser.
 Just like
 that, you have a working Sinatra web server!